Mark9Williams/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod u+x hello: Write a script that adds execute permission to the owner of the file, 'hello' which is in the working directory

-chmod u+x,g+x,o+r: Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello which is in the working directory
+chmod u+x,g+x,o+r: Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello which is in the working directory chmod +x: Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello in the working directory wwithout using commas